youssef-mansor/arch-project/README.md

 ## About The Project

-The projects  builds up a datapath and constructs a simple version of a processor sufficient to implement a subset of  RISC-V32I instructions.
+The projects  builds up a datapath and constructs a simple version of a processor sufficient to implement most of  RISC-V32I instructions.
 The project is inspired by the textbook [Computer Organization and Design: The Hardware/software Interface" by David A Patterson and John L. Hennessy](https://www.google.com.eg/books/edition/Computer_Organization_and_Design_MIPS_Ed/o3bhDwAAQBAJ?hl=en&gbpv=0).

 > **Note**
 > This project is still under development and is not yet ready for deployment, but feel free to fork it and use it for your own purposes!